micbay/RaceTimerAndController/README.md

 ```

 # Sensor Options
 This readme would never end if it got into every kind of sensor that can be adapted for use with this project.
-However, here is a brief list of potential switch options that can work with this project.
+However, to provide some starting points, here is a brief list of potential switch options that can applied.

 ## Mechanical Switches
 Any button like, mechanical mechanism that closes the circuit can be used.
 See the project lap counter example implementation.